 Some employees have unrealistic expectations regarding settlement value, and it is necessary to get an opinion from a neutral party.
 Insurance companies and employers are also expected to acknowledge the merits of a claim.
-It is common for workers’ comp cases with little hope of settlement to be resolved through a this hearing.
-Sometimes it takes two or three hearings to get a workers’ comp case resolved
+It is common for workers’ comp cases with little hope of settlement to be resolved through this hearing.
+Sometimes it takes two or three hearings to get a workers’ comp case resolved.

 How do I get the largest settlement at the facilitation hearing?

 Getting the largest settlement requires preparation.
 The settlement amount is going to depend upon several important factors including future medical needs and lost wages.
 We recommend preparing for this hearing like the case is going to trial.